exporl/apex/documentation/l34device/index.md

     L34 connected.
 Note that triggering does not work properly with the simulated device.

-When using or files, Apex3 calculates the number of current units on the basis of the defined map.
+When using or files, APEX 4 calculates the number of current units on the basis of the defined map.
 The map can be either entered directly in the experiment file (inline) or derived from the Nucleus fitting software R126 (fromR126).
 The following map parameters should be defined: number